-- Construction of a new Water Treatment Plant
+- A new Water Treatment Plant

-- Construction of a new Sewage Treatment Plant
+- A new Sewage Treatment Plant

 - Refurbishment of Bore 8; a new bore was sunk to deliver a better spread for the aquifer

-- Lachlan River Intake upgrade; the upgrading and formalisation of the temporary pumps
+- Lachlan River Intake Upgrade; the upgrading and formalisation of the temporary pumps